eaton-lab/eaton-lab.github.io/_posts/articles/2017-08-28-sra-downloads.md

 -rw-rw-r-- 1 deren deren 136M Aug 28 19:12 41954_cyathophylloides_SRR1754721.fastq.gz
 ```

 Et voilà.
-A huge benefit of this approach is hidden under the hood, which is
+A huge benefit of this approach is actually hidden under the hood,
-that we automatically temporarily set the location for the `.sra` files to be
+which is that it automatically temporarily sets the location for the `.sra`
-downloaded in the "workdir" location that you set, and we remove them right
+files to be downloaded to the "workdir" location, and we remove them right
 after they are converted into .fastq files.
 Therefore you will never run
-into problems with hidden sra files filling up your drive space that often
+into problems with hidden sra files filling up your drive space, as is often
-counfounds sra-tools users.
+the case with sra-tools.

 Another strength of this approach is that you can clearly see and show
 the full meta-data from which the files are being drawn, nicely displayed
 as a Pandas DataFrame.
 This is a great thing to stick right at the beginning of
 a reproducible science document, like a Jupyter-notebook, to show exactly where
 your data came from and how you renamed the files.